prebid/prebid-server/docs/endpoints/openrtb2/auction.md

         ]
     },
-    "includewinners": false // Optional param defaulting to true }
+    "includewinners": false // Optional param defaulting to true "includebidderkeys": false // Optional param defaulting to true }
 ```
 The list of price granularity ranges must be given in order of increasing `max` values.
 If `precision` is omitted, it will default to `2`.
 The minimum of a range will be 0 or the previous `max`.
 Any cmp above the largest `max` will go in the `max` pricebucket.

 For backwards compatibility the following strings will also be allowed as price granularity definitions.
 There is no guarantee that these will be honored in the future.
 "One of ['low', 'med', 'high', 'auto', 'dense']" See [price granularity definitions](http://prebid.org/prebid-mobile/adops-price-granularity.html)

+One of "includewinners" or "includebidderkeys" must be true (both default to true if unset).
+If both were false, then no targeting keys would be set, which is better configured by omitting targeting altogether.

 **Response format** (returned in `bid.ext.prebid.targeting`)